Chimplement/Localhost-Asset-Library/README.md

 >## Future Plans
 >
->Here are some features I plan on adding in the future.
+>Here are the things I plan on adding in the future.
 >
 >- Allow for example images to be added to an asset.
 >- Add more options to the Interface page.